danjac/radiofeed-app/README.md

 **NOTE**

-This project has moved to [Codeberg](https://codeberg.org/danjac/radiofeed-app).
-Please file issues and pull requests there!

 This is the source code for a simple, easy to use podcatcher web application.
 You are free to use this source to host the app yourself.
 The application is intended to be run in production in Heroku or a Heroku-like PAAS such as Dokku or Railway; however it should be quite easy to adapt it to run in other environments such as AWS EC2.

 ![desktop](/screenshots/desktop.png?raw=True)